gabriel4649/JMdictDB/README.txt

    (You may want or need to use a username other than "postgres" depending on how your Postgresql installation is configured.
-The above should work for an "out-of- the box installation.)
+The above should work for an "out-of- the-box" Postgresql installation.)
    In addition to the normal Postgresql "notice" messages, the output from postload.sql will include a list of unresolvable cross-references.
-These will be displayed as utf-8 which will result in mojibake if you are running on a cp932 MS Windows system.
-You can regenerate the the info later in readable form.
+These will be displayed as utf-8 which will result in mojibake if you are running on a system configured for something other than utf-8 (e.g. an MS Windows system configured for Japanese which uses the cp932 character encoding).
+You can regenerate the info again later in readable form.

    You should now be able to run the ./perl/showentr.pl script to look at jmdict entries from the database.